Apply for Admission to Brevard College

 You can choose test optional admission, which means the Admissions Office will not require your SAT or ACT score when making an admissions decision.

-Test Optional Admissions is for prospective students who have decided that their standardized test scores are not a true representation of their academic potential; and therefore, have opted for their scores to not be considered as part of their application for admission to Brevard College.
+Test Optional Admissions is for students who have decided that their test scores are not a true representation of their academic potential.

 Transfer applications submit the following: